USS MOMSEN DDG 92

 July 28, DDG 92 arrived in Seattle, Wash., to participate in the 60th Seafair celebration.

 September 24, The Momsen pulled into Vancouver, Canada, for a three-day port visit.

 July 8, 2010 Cmdr.
 Jay D. Wylie relieved Cmdr.
 Robert W. Bodvake as CO of the Momsen during a change-of-command ceremony on board the ship.

 July 15, USS Momsen, along with USS Shoup (DDG 86), departed Everett to participate in a Composite Training Unit Exercise (COMPTUEX), off the coast of southern California, in preparation for the upcoming deployment as part of USS Abraham Lincoln CSG.

 September 7, USS Momsen departed Everett for a scheduled deployment in the U.S. 5th and 7th Fleet Areas of Responsibility.

-October 27, The guided-missile destroyer arrived in Fleet Activities Yokosuka for a routine port call.
+October 27, The guided-missile destroyer moored at Harbor Master Pier (HMP) West in Fleet Activities Yokosuka, Japan, for a six-day port call.